50 Years Since

 Factory for Science

-By the early 1980s, TRIUMF had become a powerful factory for not only particle physics and materials sciences, but also the burgeoning area of life sciences, earning the laboratory a reputation for punching above its weight and doing much with little.
+By the early 1980s, TRIUMF had become a powerful factory for particle physics, materials sciences, and the burgeoning area of life sciences, earning itself a reputation for punching above its weight.
+However, advances in meson science and the prospect of new realms beyond the Standard Model propelled TRIUMF researchers to propose a grand new vision for physics in Canada.

 A new horizon: KAON

-To retain a position at the cutting edge of research, TRIUMF responded to these shifting tides by proposing a massive project of unprecedented ambition in Canada’s history: a 30 GeV facility for the production of Kaons, Antiprotons, Other hadrons and Neutrinos – a ‘KAON’ factory’.
+To retain a position at the cutting edge of research amidst the shifting tides in meson science, the TRIUMF community proposed a massive project of unprecedented ambition in Canada’s history: they would build a 30 GeV (30-billion volt) accelerator facility for the production of Kaons, Antiprotons, Other hadrons and Neutrinos – a ‘KAON’ factory’.

-The the 70-acre, $1.4-billion KAON facility intended to produce particle beams 100 to 1000 times stronger than the world’s leading facilities, rivaling the Large Hadron Collider and enabling cutting-edge high-energy physics experiments at the strongest energies ever produced.
+The 70-acre, $1.4-billion KAON facility would produce particle beams 100 to 1000 times more intense than the world’s leading facilities to complement the Large Hadron Collider, which would create the highest energy particles ever produced.

 A cover showing an aerial photo of the TRIUMF site with mocked-up white beamlines indicating the location of the prospective facility.